 Dr. Eaton is a Board-Certified Veterinary Ophthalmologist and Assistant Clinical Professor of Ophthalmology at the University of Wisconsin-Madison.
-He received his veterinary degree with honors from the University of Pennsylvania and completed his residency in comparative ophthalmology at the University of California, Davis.
-He is a clinical member of OSOD with experience in preclinical ocular drug development and toxicology.
+He received his veterinary degree with honors from the University of Pennsylvania and completed his residency in comparative ophthalmology at the University of California—Davis.
+He is a clinical member of Ocular Services On Demand (OSOD) with experience in preclinical ocular drug development and toxicology.
 He is also a Comparative Ocular Consultant at EyeKor, Inc. with experience in preclinical study configuration and clinical trials for orphan retinal diseases.
 Prior to joining OSOD, he established the ophthalmology service at Cornell University Veterinary Specialists (CUVS) in Stamford, Connecticut.
-His clinical and research interests include comparative ocular oncology, ocular toxicity of targeted therapies, and translational medicine and ophthalmology.
+His clinical and research interests include comparative retinal imaging, novel retinal therapeutics, off-target ocular toxicity, and translational medicine and ophthalmology.

 Effects of topically applied heterologous serum on reepithelialization rate of superficial chronic corneal epithelial defects in dogs.

 J Am Vet Med Assoc.
 2017 May 01;250(9):1014-1022

 Authors: Eaton JS, Hollingsworth SR, Holmberg BJ, Brown MH, Smith PJ, Maggs DJ